caseyg/awesome/TOPICS.md

 *   [clusterzx/paperless-ai](https://github.com/clusterzx/paperless-ai) - An automated document analyzer for Paperless-ngx using OpenAI API, Ollama, Deepseek-r1, Azure and all OpenAI API compatible Services to automatically analyze and tag your documents.

-*   [enulus/OpenPackage](https://github.com/enulus/OpenPackage) - The open, universal, coding agent config organizer and package manager.
+*   [enulus/OpenPackage](https://github.com/enulus/OpenPackage) - The open, universal, coding agent skills, agents, rules, and commands organizer and package manager.

 *   [aidenybai/react-grab](https://github.com/aidenybai/react-grab) - Select context for coding agents directly from your website